Cailey Fleming

-Cailey Presley Fleming (born March 25, 2007) is an American actress.
-She gained prominence for her portrayal of Judith Grimes on the AMC horror-drama television series The Walking Dead (2018–2022), as young Rey in Star Wars, and as the main character, Bea, starring in the feature film IF (2024) by John Krasinski.
+Cailey Presley Fleming (born March 28, 2007) is an American actress.
+She gained prominence for her portrayal of Judith Grimes in the AMC horror-drama television series The Walking Dead (2018–2022), as young Rey in Star Wars: The Force Awakens, and as the main character, Bea, in the feature film IF (2024) by John Krasinski.

 Early life and career

-Cailey Presley Fleming was born on March 25, 2007, in Picayune, Mississippi.
-Her parents are Mathew and Misty Fleming, and she also has a brother named Chandler.
-At age eight, she began acting professionally, first gaining attention in Star Wars: The Force Awakens, portraying a young Rey, this role gained significant attention due to the film's global success.
-In 2018, Fleming joined to the cast of AMC in The Walking Dead during season nine as Judith Grimes, and became a series regular beginning with season ten.
+Cailey Presley Fleming was born on March 28, 2007 in Picayune, Mississippi.
+Her parents are Mathew and Misty Fleming and she has a brother, Chandler.
+At age eight, she began acting professionally, first gaining attention in Star Wars: The Force Awakens, portraying young Rey.
+The role gained significant attention due to the film's success.
+In 2018, Cailey Fleming joined the cast of AMC in The Walking Dead during season nine as Judith Grimes, and became a series regular beginning with season ten.
 She briefly appeared in Loki episode four as Young Sylvie.
-In January 2022, Cailey Fleming was cast as Bea in the comedy IF, directed by John Krasinski.
+In January 2022, Fleming was cast as Bea in the comedy film, IF, directed by John Krasinski who also acts in it.